David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * The Party has high political determination and has been implementing synchronous solutions (party building and rectification, perfecting laws, promoting the role of the people) and has achieved important initial results.
 * In reality, countries implementing "separation of powers" still have serious corruption; effective anti-corruption depends on strict power control mechanisms and the self-cultivation of officials.
 * Corruption is a global issue, not unique to Vietnam or one-party states.
 Even in developed multi-party nations like South Korea (where multiple former Presidents have been convicted) or the US (with controversial lobbying activities), corruption remains a complex defect of power.
+* **Fact:** Since the start of the 13th Party Congress term (2021) to early 2024, Vietnam has prosecuted over 4,400 cases with more than 8,700 defendants for corruption and economic crimes, recovering over 300 trillion VND in assets.

 **Allegation:** Claims corruption is a "congenital defect" or "systemic error" so fighting it is useless, one must "learn to live with it"; or that fierce anti-corruption efforts will "paralyze" supply chains and hinder development.
 * Corruption is a defect of power in any regime, but it must not be accepted; power must be controlled by mechanisms ("caging power in the cage of regulations").